amadron/FinalProject_ShaderProg/readme.md

 ## Implementations

-The following techniques are implemented:
+The following features/techniques are implemented:

+* Main
+    * Resizing of Window is supported
 * Phong Shading
 * Textures
     * Albedo/Diffuse